elasticluster/elasticluster/roles/ceph.notes-on-deployment.rst

 Setting up the OSD
 ------------------

-**TODO**

-1) Copy the key from the monitor node
-2) create the filesystem.
-   ceph-disk does not create all the needed files!
-I had to run also ceph-osd --mkfs --mkjournal
-3) run ``ceph osd create``

-ceph-disk list show information on the disk

-In principle you don't need to store ``osd data`` on a different disk,
-but:
+Setting up the OSD can be tricky because even though in principle you don't need to store the ``osd data`` directory on a dedicated filesystem, this is what you are *supposed* to do, so if you try to just use a directory on the filesystem as osd data directory, you will find out that:

-* /etc/init.d/ceph assumes it and tries to mount the filesystem if it's not mounted, and fails if no ``devs`` is defined.
+* ``/etc/init.d/ceph`` assumes it and tries to mount the filesystem if it's not mounted, and fails if no ``devs`` is defined.

 * for the same reason, the init script fails if no ``osd mkfs type``